-- Depending on the trade, more documents may have to be submitted such as permits, craftsman’s card/Handwerkskarte, commercial register (Handelsregister) entry (if applicable), residence permit (Aufenthaltserlaubnis), police clearance certificate (Führungszeugnis) excerpt from the central commercial register (Gewerbezentralregister), etc.
+- Depending on the trade, more documents may be necessary such as permits, craftsman’s card (Handwerkskarte), commercial register (Handelsregister) entry, if applicable, residence permit (Aufenthaltserlaubnis), police clearance certificate (Führungszeugnis) excerpt from the central commercial register (Gewerbezentralregister), etc.

-- Registration takes place at the trade office responsible for the municipality/city in which you are establishing your business.
+- Registration takes place at the trade office responsible for the municipality/city in which your business is established in.